atreyasha/dotfiles/develop.md

 ### System reproducibility

-1.  work on install script which setps up all the necessary git repos for dotfiles that cannot be managed with submodules -\> eg. vim, spacemacs etc.

-2.  work on update script which updates all submodules and git repos to latest upstream commits (git submodule update --init --recursive --remote), and also updates misc. code bases such as melpa, vim, spacemacs, etc.
+1.  work on update script which updates all submodules and git repos to latest upstream commits (git submodule update --init --recursive --remote), and also updates misc. code bases such as melpa, vim, spacemacs, etc.

+2.  work on install script which sets up all the necessary git repos for dotfiles that cannot be managed with submodules

 Completed
 ---------

+**DONE** add upstream vim as submodule and then simply source it cleanly + check if somehow possible for spacemacs too (change to .spacemacs.d) -\> consider removing env file

 **DONE** add public ssh and gnupg dotfiles, find a way to source additional file from ssh config